 Care, comfort, and support come from various places in our campus residential communities.
 Live-in professional staff serve as mentors and are active members of the community.
 They supervise live-in student staff (Resident Assistants and Community Advisers) who are trained specifically to build community and make connections with residents.
 The best communities are ones where each member is included in the community building process and is invested in their neighbors success and well-being.

-In order to build this sense of community in the campus residence halls and apartments, the work of Residential Life is guided by three principles that are rooted in our institution’s Benedictine values and mission.
-They are:
+In order to build this sense of community in the campus residence halls and apartments, the Residential Curriculum encourages each resident's holistic development for their success as a scholar and community member.